microsoftgraph/microsoft-graph-docs-contrib/concepts/accessreviews-overview.md

 # Overview of the Access Reviews API for groups

-The [Access Reviews](https://docs.microsoft.com/azure/active-directory/governance/access-reviews-overview) Graph API allows you to programmatically review access to resources.
+The [Access Reviews](https://docs.microsoft.com/azure/active-directory/governance/access-reviews-overview) Graph API allows you to programmatically review access to your resources.
 This includes:
 + Creating, reading, updating, and deleting access reviews, their settings, and schedules.
 + Investigating past access reviews and the decisions taken by reviewers, including the steps Azure AD took automatically.